Positivity of the CM line bundle for families of K-stable klt Fano varieties: The delta invariant and -stability

 \section{The delta invariant and $K$-stability}

 Here we give the definitions and the properties used in the present article of $\delta$-invariants, as well as we present the definition of $K$-semi-stability and uniform $K$-stability in \autoref{def:K_stability}.
-For all the later parts of the article we use the characterizations of $K$-semi-stability and $K$-stability via $\delta$-invariants given in \autoref{def:K_stable}.
-We also prove in the present section that the $\delta$-invariant is constant at very general points (\autoref{prop:delta_general_fiber}).
+In the rest of the article we will use the characterizations of $K$-semi-stability and $K$-stability via $\delta$-invariants given in \autoref{def:K_stable}.
+We also prove in the present section that the $\delta$-invariant is constant at the very general fibers of a log-Fano family, see \autoref{prop:delta_general_fiber}.